SQL Database

 batch()

 Sends multiple SQL statements inside a single call to the database.
-This can have a huge performance impact as it reduces latency from network round trips to the database.
-Each statement in the list will execute and commit, sequentially, non-concurrently and return the results in the same order.
+This can have a huge performance impact by reducing latency caused by multiple network round trips to the database.
+Each statement in the list will execute/commit sequentially and non-concurrently before returning the results in the same order.

 const [info1, info2] = await db.batch([